 While kids everywhere are milking as much fun from the last days of summer as they can, parents have the very real job of transitioning into the school routine.
 And most parents know that even if kids are excited, there can be some underlying anxiety that comes with returning to school.
-The on-again, off-again schedule due to the pandemic has added another level of navigation, and there will probably still be some uncertainty as we move forward.
-Fortunately, you can do things to help ease summer's end and start the year on a positive note.
+Fortunately, you can do simple things to help ease summer's end and start the year on a positive note.

-Estimated reading time: 3 minutes
+Estimated reading time: 4 minutes

 Parenting Strategies for Back to School